 Cinemagic Los Angeles is supported by MSD and The Fairmont Hotel and Bungalows, HBO, CAA, NI Bureau, Harry Hartford, Friendly Sons of St Patrick, Britweek, Camera Division, American Ireland Funds, American Airlines, Mondrian Hotel, Boston Public High Schools.

-Partners include Fox Music, The Academy of Motion Picture Arts and Sciences, PAC TV, Aero Film, Brothers, Sony, Remote Control Studios and the British Consulate
+Partners include Fox Music, The Academy of Motion Picture Arts and Sciences, PAC TV, Minted Content, Brothers, Sony, Remote Control Studios and the British Consulate

 Young people from 18 different schools in Northern Ireland, Boston and Los Angeles have been working together as part of Cinemagic Los Angeles with the opportunity to participate in educational Q&A’s, film screenings, workshops, masterclasses and many other special events.
 They have participated in Masterclasses with Sean Barney, Julia Ormond, Maryann Yee, Lance O’Connor, Kevin Huvane, Colin Farrell, Ross King, Ryan Rowe, Fox Studios, Sony, Warner Bros, Celebration at the British Consulate, CAA, HBO, Remote Control Studios, LMU